EDUCBA Logo

 HBase Architecture - Region Server

 Region Servers are working nodes that handle customers’ requests for reading, writing, updating, and deleting.
-Region Server is lightweight; it runs at all of the nodes on the cluster Hadoop.
+Region Server is lightweight; it runs at all the cluster Hadoop nodes.
 The region server’s main task is to save the data in areas and perform customer requests.
 Another important task of the HBase Region Server is to use the Auto-Sharding method to perform load balancing by dynamically distributing the HBase table when it becomes too large after inserting data.

 Multiple HRegion servers can be contacted by HMaster and perform the following functions: